WISDEM/WOMBAT/docs/source/examples/how_to.md

 # Option 2
 # Note here that a string "DINWOODIE" is passed because the Simulation class knows to
-# retrieve the appropriate path
+# retrieve the appropriate path, and that the simulation_name matches the configuration
-simulation_name = "example_dinwoodie"
+simulation_name = "dinwoodie_base"
 sim = Simulation(
     name=simulation_name,
     library_path="DINWOODIE",